 Finding the perfect urn and then later learning that it can't be engraved can feel devastating.
-Fortunately, there are two great options that exist just for this dilemma.
+Fortunately, there is a great option that exist just for this dilemma.

 - An engraved metal pendant on a ribbon or chain can be placed around the neck of the urn.
 An example of this can be seen on the Elite Mother of Pearl Urn from OneWorld Memorials.

 Depending on where and how you plan to display the urn, either the pendant or the pedestal option may work for you.
 Pedestals and pendants are made from materials that may be engraved and make a fantastic keepsake if you later decide to bury the urn.

 Where will the cremation urn or cremation keepsake reside?